 World report on road traffic injury prevention

-Methodology: Over 100 international professionals from the sectors of health, transport, engineering, law enforcement and education – among others – as well as the private sector and nongovernmental organizations, were involved in the development of this report.
+Over 100 international professionals from the sectors of health, transport, engineering, law enforcement and education – among others – as well as the private sector and nongovernmental organisations, were involved in the development of this report.

 An essential tool for effective road RTI injury prevention is the adoption of a systems approach to:

 Road safety efforts must be evidence-based, fully costed, properly resourced and sustainable.

 The ‘systems’ approach seeks to identify and rectify the major sources of error or design weakness that contribute to fatal and severe injury RTIs, as well as to mitigate the severity and consequences of injury.